Spending Christmas Eve Around Europe

 Lapland, Finland

-Lapland, otherwise known as Santa Claus’s native land, is a hideaway where families can experience a reindeer drawn walk in a pearly forest and the Santa Claus village in Rovaniemi.
+Lapland, known as Santa Claus’s native land, is a hideaway where families can experience a reindeer-drawn sleigh ride in a snowy forest and the Santa Claus village in Rovaniemi.

 Paris, France